ucsd-cse15l-f23/ucsd-cse15l-f23.github.io/pages/syllabus.md

 ### Lab Reports/Portfolio Posts

-Every other Monday (of weeks 2, 4, 6, 8, 10) you will submit a lab report on work from the previous week or two of lab material.
+Every other Monday (that's in weeks 2, 4, 6, 8, 10) you will submit a lab report on work from the previous week or two of lab material.
 This will take the form of a blog post on a personal site you created in the first week.
 At the end of the quarter this means you'll have a personal web site with 5 posts detailing